 How important are outdoor activities in the program?

 Gaspé is a town surrounded by nature, making it an ideal spot for outdoor activities.
-The program includes, among other things, eight hours of sailing instruction and a camping weekend.
-An additional eight hours of sailing instruction is offered as an optional pay activity.
+The program includes, among other things, an optional paid hours of sailing instruction and a camping weekend.

 Students who choose the Explore program in Gaspé should be prepared for outdoor activities, no matter what the weather conditions.
 It is the student’s responsibility to bring clothing appropriate for variable temperatures as well as summer conditions: because of the proximity to the ocean, the weather can change quickly and it is sometimes cool (between 10°C and 30°C).